releng-tool/releng-tool-docs/content/guides/tips/revision-overrides-in-ci.md

 The recommended approach for overriding revisions for packages in a CI context is to utilize package-specific force revision options.
-An invoke of releng-tool accepts a, for example, [`LIBFOO_FORCE_REVISION`](pkg-opt-force-revision) option which can override the revision used for a `libfoo` package.
+An invoke of releng-tool accepts the [`<pkg>_FORCE_REVISION`](pkg-opt-force-revision) option which can override the revision used for a specific package.
 Forced revisions take priority over any other revision/version configuration, even when operating in a development mode.

 Consider the following example of a project with three packages: